Multilingual Pixel Representations for Translation and Effective Cross-lingual Transfer: Conclusions

 \section{Conclusions}

 We introduce and demonstrate how to effectively train multilingual pixel representations for machine translation.
-We experiment with two different data scales with a variety of language and script coverage, demonstrating competitive performance with traditional approaches.
+We experiment with two different data scales with a variety of language and script coverage, demonstrating improved performance compared to the traditional subword approach.
 We analyze various properties of pixel representations to better understand where they may provide potential benefits and the impact of different scripts and data representation.
 We observe that these properties not only enable cross-lingual transfer to unseen scripts, but make pixel representations more data-efficient than alternatives such as vocabulary expansion.
 We hope this work contributes to more extensible multilingual models for all languages and scripts.